SciPhi-AI/agent-search/docs/source/index.rst

    <a class="github-button" href="https://github.com/SciPhi-AI/agent-search/fork" data-icon="octicon-repo-forked" data-size="large" aria-label="Fork">Fork</a>
    </p>

-This framework facilitates seamless integration with the AgentSearch dataset or hosted search APIs (`e.g. Search Engines`) and with RAG-specialized LLM's (`e.g. Search Agents`).
+AgentSearch is a framework designed to power search agents through the seamless integration of LLM agents with various search engines.
+These search agents are capable of performing a range of functions, such as summarizing search results, generating new queries, and retrieving downstream results.

 Features of AgentSearch
 -----------------------

-- **Search Agent**: Seamless integration with any RAG-specialized LLM, such as `Sensei-7B <https://huggingface.co/SciPhi/Sensei-7B-V1>`_.
+- **Search Agent Integration**: Effortlessly build a search agent by connecting any search-specialized LLM, such as `Sensei-7B <https://huggingface.co/SciPhi/Sensei-7B-V1>`_, with a supported search engine.
-- **Customizable Search**: Deploy your own local search engine with the `AgentSearch dataset <https://huggingface.co/datasets/SciPhi/AgentSearch-V1>`_.
-Or, introduce your own custom datasets to meet your specific needs.
+- **Customizable Search**: Leverage the AgentSearch dataset alongside this code to deploy a customizable local search engine.
-- **API Endpoint**: Connect with SciPhi and other search provider APIs for easy deployment.
+- **API Endpoint Integration**: Seamlessly integrate with a variety of hosted provider APIs for diverse search solutions, including Bing, SERP API, and AgentSearch.
+Additionally, support is provided for LLMs from SciPhi, HuggingFace, OpenAI, Anthropic, and more.

 Quickstart Guide for AgentSearch
 --------------------------------